joomengine/jcb-documentation/080-How-to-Add-More-Helper-Methods-to-Your-Components-Helper-Class.md

-# How to Add More Helper Methods to Your Component’s Helper Class
+# How to Add More Helper Methods to Your Component's Helper Class

 Learn how to add and manage helper methods in your Joomla Component Builder (JCB) component helper class — both for the **admin** and **site** areas.
-This guide also covers how to include custom helper classes and trigger them globally using JCB’s event system.
+This guide also covers how to include custom helper classes and trigger them globally using JCB's event system.

 ---